Collinbrown95/ml-boilerplate-brainstorm/docs/index.md

 # ML Boilerplate and Practices (First Draft)

+## Overview
-__Overview:__ This document outlines some ideas with respect to how an ML boilerplate might be organized, and suggests recommended practices.
+This document outlines some ideas with respect to how an ML boilerplate might be organized, and suggests recommended practices.
 Each proposal is accompanied with a justification for doing so.
 This document focuses specifically on the semantics of each decision; the actual implementation of this will probably be largely automated with a Command Line Interface (CLI) tool.

+## Standards and Practices
+An ML boilerplate needs to be considered with respect to the standards and practices of the team using it.
+Therefore, the following topics that are auxiliary to the boilerplate are also in the scope of discussion.

+- Standard modelling languages
+- Version control for data and models
+- Continuous integration and deployment pipelines
+- Error tracking
+- Logging
+- Testing
+- Standard production service design patterns

+Each of the above is discussed further in the section of this document called [Auxiliary Topics](#auxiliary-topics).

 # Project Organization